MrKnight1234/NJ_MVC_carData/README.md

 # NJ_MVC_carData

-A analysis into the pass/fail rate or getting your license in NJ based off the MVC road data.
+## Question: Is the locations of the MVC testing locations for new drivers located in ideal locations to handle NJ's demand?